 In this scan of a healthy retina, notice that the most hyper-reflective (brightest white) band is composed of more than one line.
 It is a common misconception that this band is composed solely of retinal pigment epithelium (RPE).
-The detailed images produced by the SPECTRALIS system have shown that this band is composed of two distinct major bands (the ellipsoid zone of the photoreceptors and the RPE).
-In the second image, the line highlighted in red is the ellipsoid zone of the photoreceptors.
+The detailed images produced by the SPECTRALIS system have shown that this band is composed of two distinct major bands (the photoreceptor inner-outer segment junction and the RPE).
+In the second image, the line highlighted in red is the junction between the inner and outer segments of the photoreceptors.
 The band highlighted in green is the RPE; this band often appears as two close but separate lines.